DaanDeMeyer/reproc/README.md

 ## Features

-- Start any program from within C or C++ code
+- Start any program from within C or C++ code.
-- Write to its standard input stream and read from its standard output and standard error streams
+- Write to its standard input stream and read from its standard output and standard error streams.
 - Wait for the program to exit or forcefully stop it yourself.
-When forcefully stopping a process you can optionally allow the process to clean up its resources or immediately stop it
+When forcefully stopping a process you can optionally allow the process to clean up its resources or immediately stop it.
-- The core library is written in pure C. An optional C++ wrapper with extra features is available for use in C++ applications
+- The core library is written in pure C. An optional C++ wrapper with extra features named reproc++ is available for use in C++ applications.
-- Zero dependencies
+- Zero dependencies.
 - Multiple installation methods.
-Either build reproc as part of your project or install it as a shared library
+Either build reproc as part of your project or install it as a shared library.
 - Care was taken to not leak resources anywhere in the library.
-See [Gotcha's](#gotchas) and [Avoiding resource leaks](##avoiding-resource-leaks) for more information
+See [Gotcha's](#gotchas) and [Avoiding resource leaks](##avoiding-resource-leaks) for more information.

 ## Questions